-Data may be marked with the SIL level of the application, or lower.
-Data with a lower SIL level than the application SIL level may also be transferred
+Data is marked with the SIL of the application, or lower.
+Data with a lower SIL than the application SIL is also transferred.

-2. During the transfer of data, it must be guaranteed that all errors originating from software, hardware, or other sources, are detected.
+2. During the transfer of data, the errors originating from software, hardware, or other sources, are detected.

-If data is transferred over non-SIL media (this is the case when transferring data between controllers), applications in both ends must add diagnostics to the data transfer:
+If SIL data is transferred over non-SIL media (this occurs when transferring data between controllers), the applications at both ends add the following diagnostics to the data transfer:

 - a.
-Verification of contents (read sufficient CRC protection). - b.
-Verification of sender and receiver address/application. - c.
-Verification of sequence. - d.
-Verification of timing (detection of "old" data).
+Verification of contents - b.
+Verification of sender and receiver address/application - c.
+Verification of sequence - d.
+Verification of timing (detection of "old" data)